formsandflows/PACo/Components/PACo_Panel_A.md

 | ImagePadding | The padding of the image. |
 | Text | The text. |

-A maximum of 2 panel command bar items is supported!
+A maximum of 2 panel commands is supported!

-When the property "Text" has no value, the related panel command bar item is not shown.
+When the property "Text" has no value, the related panel command is not shown.

 When the property "Text" has no value for both commands, the panel command bar is not shown.

 ### cmp_OnCommandSelect
-This custom property contains a required parameter called "cmp_Param_CommandID" which contains the ID of the panel command bar item clicked on.
+This custom property contains a required parameter called "cmp_Param_CommandID" which contains the ID of the panel command clicked on.

 ### cmp_Panel
 A gallery is used to show data in the panel.
 Data consists of records.
 A record has the following properties: